sammancoaching/website/_learning_hours/small_steps/select_order_testcases.md

 Is it easier to unit test:

-	- a static method
+- a static function
-	- pure function
+- a pure function
-	- method that modifies object state
+- a method that modifies object state
-	- method that modifies its parameters
+- a method that modifies its parameters
+- a function that returns void

 Note: you can modify this list to fit the programming language they know.

 The reason for asking about what is easy to test is to get them prepared for designing a pure function or  static method for calculating FizzBuzz.
 These kinds of functions are easier to test since all the outcomes are visible in the return value, the input value is not modified and there are no side effects.

 ### Demonstrate
-Starting at a whiteboard, explain the purpose of the kata.
+Starting at a whiteboard, explain the purpose of the [FizzBuzz](/kata_descriptions/fizzbuzz.html) kata.
 Read the description to the group, or put it on a screen they can see.
 Ask the group to suggest test cases we will need for this kata.
 Write up whatever they say.

 What they come up with might include this - an impure function that prints a multi-line string: